by Albert Steg

 Rare Abercrombie & Fitch cube matching catalogue photo.

-Here is one cube that may be definitively dated to late 1930.
+Here is a further cube that may be definitively dated to late 1930.
 While the photograph in this Abercrombie & Fitch catalog at first resembles the “1930 style” cubes above, a very close look at the flattened tops of the ‘6’ makes clear they are of a different type.

 The A&F cube shares the same 1930 style numeral scheme laid out in the above example.
 It might be reasonable to imagine that the product manager simply gave one of the earlier cubes to the design department and instructed them to make one like it, but with different numerals.
 The unique styling of the serifed numerals and their affinity with the nouveau aesthetic of the A&F logo may support the idea that the cubes were styled “in house” rather than being sourced from a third-party.